 - Create a free account on Thinkific (or a comparable site that allows you to sell digital products).
 If you’re already set up on one of these sites, great.
 I recommend Thinkific, because it’s easy and versatile and the people who run it are super nice.
 But you just need to be ready to accept payments for your product.
 If you need help doing this, check out this tutorial from Thinkific.

-- Join our Facebook group and say hi.
+- Join our private community and say hi.
 You’ll be using this group to check in every day once you’ve completed your assignment.